 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-The Mizu no Yakata movie itself (being filmed in one of the arcs of the series and later adapted into a whole volume itself) also manages dark tones (drugs, being one of them), something that Obana would explore later in her more mature works as Partner and Honey Bitter.
+Miho Obana does not hide the fact that she wanted to work shoujo manga with darker tones.
+"The Mansion of Water" movie (being filmed in one of the arcs of the series and later adapted into an one shot) deals with dark and horror, something that she would later expand on other mature works as Partner and Honey Bitter.

 The anime, while taking a different route from the manga's original direction, also has its own moments.
 The last arc looks like a distillated version of a later arc on the manga, but it shares its own drama- quite different compared to what the first episodes looked like.